Cognigy/Documentation/docs/insights/overview.md

 Cognigy Insights features a variety of different dashboards and explorers, which visualize key metrics of your currently selected AI Agent.

-We provide the following Dashboards:
+Insights provides the following Dashboards:

 - [Overview](dashboards/overview.md)
 - [Engagement](dashboards/engagement.md)